GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ![Loading Photos](https://github.com/GChien44/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/loading-photos-page.png)

 1. The user navigates to `http://[PROJECT ID].appspot.com/photos`.
 For example: [https://project-test-172118.appspot.com/photos](https://project-test-172118.appspot.com/photos).
-1. All the `ThumbnailReferences` are fetched from Datastore, ordered by date and time, most recent first.
+1. All the `ThumbnailReferences` are fetched from Cloud Datastore, ordered by date and time, most recent first.
-1. Each `ThumbnailReference` is used to get a serving url for the corresponding thumbnail stored in the GCS thumbnail bucket.
+1. Each `ThumbnailReference` is used to get a serving url for the corresponding thumbnail stored in the Cloud Storage thumbnail bucket.
 1. A dictionary of `ThumbnailReferences` and their serving urls is sent to the front-end to be formatted and displayed on the photos page.
 1. The HTML file links to an external CSS file for styling.